brainhubeu/hadron-cli/docs/configuration.md

 ## Configuration
-When running command hadron-cli will look for `.hadronconsolerc` file in current directory.
+When running command hadron-cli will look for `.hadronclirc` file in current directory.
 You can overwrite some or all configuration options on per-project basis.

-NOTE: `.hadronconsolerc` file must be JSON-parsable
+NOTE: `.hadronclirc` file must be JSON-parsable

 #### Customizing commands registry file path
 Default path to registry file is `./commands.js`.
 All non-absolute paths are resolved relative to current directory.